And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 What were the founders thinking?

-Didn't they know that no, I'll tell you what I think they were thinking.
+No, I'll tell you what I think they were thinking.

 Because the media back in the days of the founding and in the ensuing years, the media back then, it was just as bad.

-In fact, in some cases you could say, it was worse.
+In fact, in some cases, you could say, it was worse.

-Uh particularly the political press.
+Particularly the political press.

 I mean, it was despicable.